 Determining the integrity of the rotator cuff tendons is essential in deciding between surgical and non-surgical management.
 Multiple studies have demonstrated that US and MRI have comparable accuracy in diagnosing RCTs before surgery, although the accuracy of US is more operator-dependent (Okoroha et al. 2019).

-Learn more about the type of tears and what kind of rotator cuff tear can be treated with regenerative injections.
+Learn more about the type of tears and what kind of rotator cuff tear would be a candidate for an orthobiologic procedure.

-Learn more about regenerative injections for rotator cuff tears, including how PRP can help avoid surgery
+Learn more about orthobiologic injections for rotator cuff tears, including how PRP can provide an alternative to surgery.

 Bone marrow aspirate concentrate, or BMAC, is a safe and reliable source of mesenchymal stem cells (MSCs), and one of the few forms of stem cell delivery in compliance with the US FDA guidelines.